 Eligibility Rules and Procedures

 The Equity season runs from August 1 – July 31 of each year.
-The presentation of the Equity Jeff Awards is made at a ceremony in the fall, usually around the first Monday in November.
+The presentation of the Equity Jeff Awards is made at a ceremony in the fall, usually no later than the first Monday in November.

 B. Additional eligibility requirements: